Call of Duty 4: Modern Warfare: Plot

-Refusing to assume Al-Asad is dead, Price's team, supported by Russian loyalists, raids a safe house in Azerbaijan where they locate and apprehend Al-Asad.
-During the interrogation, Price answers Al-Asad's phone before executing him, revealing that the caller was the leader of the Ultranationalists: Imran Zakhaev, with whom Price has a history.
+Price's team and the Russian loyalists track Al-Asad to a safe house in Azerbaijan.
+During the interrogation, Price answers Al-Asad's phone and recognizes the caller as Imran Zakhaev, the leader of the Russian Ultranationalists.
+Price executes Al-Asad and recounts his previous encounter with Zakhaev.

-In 1996, in the aftermath of the Chernobyl disaster and the collapse of the Soviet Union, Zakhaev profited from nuclear proliferation and used his new wealth to lure ex-Soviet military personnel to form his Ultranationalist party.
-Then-lieutenant Price and his superior, Captain MacMillan, were ordered to assassinate Zakhaev at a gathering in Pripyat, Ukraine.
-Price fired upon Zakhaev; however, the shot only severed Zakhaev's arm.
-Price and MacMillan barely escaped Zakhaev's forces.
+In 1996, after the Chernobyl disaster and the collapse of the Soviet Union, Zakhaev profits from nuclear proliferation and uses his wealth to build the Ultranationalist movement.
+Price, then a lieutenant, and Captain MacMillan are sent to assassinate him in Pripyat, Ukraine.
+Price shoots Zakhaev, severing his arm, but Zakhaev survives and Price and MacMillan escape.

-In the present, Price's team holds out against Ultranationalist forces arriving to avenge Al-Asad's death, before being rescued by Force Recon Marines led by Griggs.
-Afterwards, a joint task force is formed between the SAS and Force Recon to capture Zakhaev's son, Victor, to learn his father's whereabouts.
-The task force and the loyalists ambush Victor at a checkpoint and then corner him.
-Refusing to surrender, he commits suicide.
-Enraged, Zakhaev retaliates by taking control of a nuclear launch facility in the Altai Mountains.
+In the present, Ultranationalist forces attack the safe house, but Price's team is rescued by Marines led by Griggs.
+The SAS, Marines, and Russian loyalists form a joint task force to capture Zakhaev's son, Victor, hoping to learn Zakhaev's location.
+When cornered, Victor commits suicide.
+Zakhaev retaliates by seizing a nuclear launch facility in the Altai Mountains and launches intercontinental ballistic missiles toward the United States.